justinsavoie/open-text-coder/README.md

 A flexible system for classifying open-text survey responses using LLMs, with built-in validation and experiment tracking.

+## Overview

+This system helps you:
+- **Categorize open-ended survey responses** automatically using LLMs
+- **Compare different models** to find the best approach for your data
+- **Validate results** to ensure classification quality
+- **Save costs** with hybrid LLM/SetFit classification

+Perfect for: survey analysis, customer feedback categorization, political opinion mining, support ticket classification, and any open-text categorization task.

+## Prerequisites

+- Python 3.8+
+- Ollama installed locally (for local models)
+- OpenAI API key (for GPT models)
+- 16GB RAM for Ollama to actually work

 ## Features

 - **Multiple LLM backends**: Support for Ollama and OpenAI models